What is Islamic Finance?

 The common practices of Islamic finance and banking came into existence along with the foundation of Islam.
 However, the establishment of formal Islamic finance occurred only in the 20th century.
 Nowadays, the Islamic finance sector grows at 15%-25% per year, while Islamic financial institutions oversee over $2 trillion.

-The main difference between conventional finance and Islamic finance is that some of the practices and principles that are used in the conventional finance are strictly prohibited under Sharia laws.
+The main difference between conventional finance and Islamic finance is that some of the practices and principles that are used in conventional finance are strictly prohibited under Sharia laws.

 Principles of Islamic Finance

 Islamic finance strictly complies with Sharia law.
 Contemporary Islamic finance is based on a number of prohibitions that are not always illegal in the countries where Islamic financial institutions are operating:

 1. Paying or charging an interest

 Islam considers lending with interest payments as an exploitative practice that favors the lender at the expense of the borrower.
 According to Sharia law, interest is usury (riba), which is strictly prohibited.

 2. Investing in businesses involved in prohibited activities

 Some activities, such as producing and selling alcohol or pork, are prohibited in Islam.
 The activities are considered haram or forbidden.
 Therefore, investing in such activities is likewise forbidden.

 3. Speculation (maisir)

 Sharia strictly prohibits any form of speculation or gambling, which is called maisir.
-Thus, Islamic financial institutions cannot be involved in contracts where the ownership of good depends on an uncertain event in the future.
+Thus, Islamic financial institutions cannot be involved in contracts where the ownership of goods depends on an uncertain event in the future.

 4. Uncertainty and risk (gharar)

-The rules of Islamic finance ban participation in contracts with the excessive risk and/or uncertainty.
-The term gharar measures the legitimacy of risk or uncertain in nature investments.
+The rules of Islamic finance ban participation in contracts with excessive risk and/or uncertainty.
+The term gharar measures the legitimacy of risk or uncertainty in investments.
 Gharar is observed with derivative contracts and short-selling, which are forbidden in Islamic finance.

 In addition to the above prohibitions, Islamic finance is based on two other crucial principles: